CMHAAorg/cmhaa-website/site/content/about.md

 modules:
   - type: split_title_content
-    leadtext: We are a business-led, expert-guided member organisation dedicated to providing mentally healthy workplaces for our people.
+    leadtext: We are a business-led, expert-guided member organisation dedicated to providing mentally healthy workplaces for all people.
     title: About us
     image: ""
     content: Why?
-Because as a community, we know that we can do better, and that doing better begins with business leaders prioritising the mental health and wellbeing of their people in ways that are experienced every day.
+Because as a community, we know that we can do better, and that doing better begins with business leaders prioritising the mental health and wellbeing of their people in ways that they experience every day.
 We also believe that when businesses pool their resources, share openly, and work collaboratively towards a common goal, better, more sustainable mental health outcomes will be achieved for more people, sooner.